-How are the entry requirements to the EU and UK changing?
+How are the entry requirements to the EU changing?

-You may have heard that entry requirements for both the EU and the UK are changing.
+You may have heard that entry requirements for the EU are changing.
 While these changes are rolling out, we are working hard to ease the transition for our customers.
 Here’s what you need to know now.

 New checks at the EU's borders